srcML/srcML/BUILD.md

                 ...etc...
     ```
 * Run cmake on the project using the cmake GUI program.
-    * When opening CMake select Visual Studio 12 as your target system, at this time 64-bit compilation under windows is not supported.
+    * When opening CMake select Visual Studio 11 2012 as the target system.
+At this time, 64-bit compilation under windows is not supported.
     * It's best practice to have CMake output into a separate directory, as this can cause problems if you decide to rebuild later on.

-* Uncheck the `ENABLE_UNIT_TESTS` option as this will cause the build to fail.
 * Configure and generate cmake.
     * cmake may complain about not being able to locate xsltproc, but that's only used for executing the test suite so it can be ignored.